logo

 Pleasant visit, the ambience is really nice.
 Worth having a shuffle through the "save us from recycling" box!
 Small stock, but worth popping in, you never know what's going to be in here.
 Anthony 02.05.23

-Mission Hall Antiques Centre/BARNARD CASTLE/51 The Bank
+Mission Hall Antiques Centre/BARNARDCASTLE/51 The Bank

 The Mission Hall Antiques Centre Open at advertised times